AikidoSec/firewall-node/README.md

 Zen, your in-app firewall for peace of mind– at runtime.

-Zen by Aikido is an embedded Web Application Firewall that autonomously protects Node.js apps against common and critical attacks.
+Zen is an embedded Web Application Firewall that autonomously protects your apps against attacks and provides advanced access controls features.

-It protects your Node.js apps by preventing user input containing dangerous strings, which allow injection, pollution, and path traversal attacks.
-It runs on the same server as your Node.js app for simple [installation](#installation) and zero maintenance.
+Zen protects your Node.js apps by blocking malicious user input that could lead to security vulnerabilities.
+It guards against SQL injections, command injections, path traversal attacks, and more.
+Running directly on your Node.js app's server, it offers seamless installation and low maintenance.

 ## Features